-Quite some network and TCP-connection troubleshooters as well as NPM (Network Performance Monitoring) tool vendors consider it mandatory to have the packets when doing their magic.
+Quite some network and TCP-connection troubleshooters as well as NPM (Network Performance Monitoring) tool vendors consider it mandatory to have all the packets when doing their magic.

 Total cost of ownership